How Are The Two Passages Similar

 For more in-depth analysis, consider these advanced techniques:

 • Lexical Analysis: Analyze the frequency and distribution of keywords and related terms in both passages.
 This can reveal semantic similarities and highlight specific vocabulary choices that contribute to the overall meaning.
-Tools exist to facilitate this type of analysis.
+Tools exist to help with this type of analysis.

 • Sentiment Analysis: Determine the overall tone or sentiment expressed in each passage.
 Are both passages positive, negative, or neutral?
 Do they share a similar emotional tone?